-As the exemption has been in place since 2004, fiscal forecasts include the ongoing impact of this exemption.
-If the exemption is not extended increased churn costs would result in forecast tax revenue needing to be reduced by approximately \$4m per year.
+Although the exemption has been in place since 2004, fiscal forecasts do not include the ongoing impact of this exemption beyond 2024.
+If the exemption is extended reduced churn costs would result in forecast tax revenue increasing by approximately \$4.5m per year.